 - Fix leaking faucets, pipes, and toilets.

-- Install water-saving devices in faucets, toilets and appliances.
+- Install water-saving devices in faucets, toilets and ap-

 - Replace high-water-use fixtures.

 - Wash only full loads of laundry.

 - Do not use the toilet for trash disposal.

-- Take shorter showers.

-- Do not let the water run while shaving or brushing teeth.
+- Do not let the water run while shaving or brushing

 - Run the dishwasher only when full.